cantaloupe-project/cantaloupe/README.md

 * Add the `KakaduProcessor` keys from the sample configuration.
 * Change any `ImageIoProcessor` references to `Java2dProcessor` in the configuration.
+* Add the `Java2dProcessor.tif.reader` key from the sample configuration.

 ## 1.0-beta1 to 1.0-beta2